SimpliSafe Security System Review 2024

 So let’s say the unthinkable happens — you’ve installed your SimpliSafe security system, you’ve made it clear you have one with a yard sign and window stickers, you keep your routine dynamic, and you take care to make sure there aren’t good hiding spots on your property.
 What happens if a burglar still decides to break in?

 Well up until very recently you would have been on your own.
 SimpliSafe was a self-monitored system for most of its life, but they’ve recently changed that — as I discussed above.
-With the new Fast Protect monitoring system, SimpliSafe will not only be able to alert authorities to an emergency at your residence, they’ll be able to confirm what’s going on through your indoor camera and relay important details to the police like the number of intruders, and descriptions of them.
-This is really powerful functionality, here, and well worth the $29.99 per month, in my opinion.
+With the new Core monitoring system, SimpliSafe will not only be able to alert authorities to an emergency at your residence, they’ll be able to confirm what’s going on through your indoor camera and relay important details to the police like the number of intruders, and descriptions of them.
+This is really powerful functionality, here, and well worth the $31.99 per month, in my opinion.
+Adding that functionality to the outdoor camera wasn’t worth the price tag for my home, but if I had valuables in my yard, it would be.

 I mentioned it above, but let me reiterate it here: I felt very safe using this system to protect my family.
 So let’s get on to the final word.